SlavSquatSuperstar/mayonez-engine-2d/README.md

 - Debug rendering capabilities for drawing and filling shapes, lines, and points
 - Customizable game preferences that you can set yourself

+### Planned

+- A UI system with reusable components such as buttons and labels
+- An event system for keyboard and mouse inputs
+- Font rendering for displaying text on UI
+- Nestable game objects that will be fixed to the parent object's position
+- And much more to come later!

 ## Platforms

 | Operating System      |   Status   |